Emergency Evacuation 101

 How important are first responders?

 9-1-1 should be the first call.
-First responders including law enforcement, medics, and firefighters will dispatch personnel and resources to the emergency area as soon as possible.
-First responders will want to know the results of any headcount performed and to identify if anyone is not safely accounted for.
+First responders, including law enforcement, medics, and firefighters, will dispatch personnel and resources to the emergency area as soon as possible.
+They will want to know the results of any headcount performed and identify if anyone is not safely accounted for.
 Their focus will be to help any missing people who could be in danger.

 How should facilities prepare to account for employees?